prasanthg24/prasanthg24/README.md

 # Introduction

 Hello, I am Prasanth G, a highly motivated individual with a passion for technology and innovation.
 I recently graduated as a **Freshman** with a **Master of Computer Application** degree.
-As an ambitious tech enthusiast, I have achieved **four Salesforce certifications** and continuously strive to broaden my knowledge and skills in the field of technology.
+As an ambitious tech enthusiast, I have achieved **six Salesforce certifications** and continuously strive to broaden my knowledge and skills in the field of technology.

 ## Skillset